TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/using-oas-definitions/create-an-oas-api.md

 #### Create an API

-To create the API, send a Tyk OAS API Definition [link to glossary] to the `apis` endpoint (http://{your-tyk-host}:{port}/tyk/apis/oas), which will return the status and version of your Tyk Gateway.
+To create the API, send a [Tyk OAS API Definition] ({{< ref "getting-started/using-oas-definitions/oas-glossary" >}}) to the `apis` endpoint (http://{your-tyk-host}:{port}/tyk/apis/oas), which will return the status and version of your Tyk Gateway.
 Change the `x-tyk-authorization` value and curl the domain name and port to be the correct values for your environment.

 {{< note success >}}
 **Note**